dhcode/big-json-viewer/README.md

 ## Future TODOs

+* Fix highlight all on search and not only the first
 * Improve display of large strings.
 * Run the parser in a WebWorker
 * Support JSON Schema.
 If provided show meta information from the schema definition.